Malaysian giant turtle

-The Malaysian giant turtle or Bornean river turtle (Orlitia borneensis) is a species of turtle in the family Bataguridae.
+The Malaysian giant turtle or also known as the Bornean river turtle (Orlitia borneensis) is a freshwater species of turtle in the family Bataguridae.
 It is monotypic within the genus Orlitia.
 It is found in Indonesia and Malaysia.
+In recent surveys it has been narrowed down to a small region in Southern Thailand, Singapore, Sumatra, and Borneo.
+The Malaysian giant turtle is currently not a protected species in its natural habitat.